datalad-handbook/book/docs/usecases/RStudio_user.rst

 Now they are sure they set up DataLad to work in the repository and all submodules, since they used the ``-r``  option.

+.. gitusernote:: GIN-Tonic
+  While the repositories are described as pure Git repositories here, most of the scenario was actually tested using a :term:`GIN` repository with git-annex, with :term:`submodule`\s for data and for code, that were created using the [Tonic tool and templates](https://gin-tonic.netlify.app).
+  Note that the template itself [was ported from a single GitHub repository into DataLad datasets](https://gin-tonic.netlify.app/installation/template_repository/).

 Working on the code
 ^^^^^^^^^^^^^^^^^^^